• How To Write A Business Continuity Plan

 • Your organisational considerations e.g. your staff requirements.

-• Your software and data considerations including core process software, websites & client facing software, accounting and banking software.
+• Your software and data considerations include core process software, websites & client-facing software, and accounting and banking software.
 How are you backing up your data, how frequently and to where?

 • How you reestablish your critical business processes.